-- 1. Simon Walters would provide Performance Scrutiny members with figures related to maternity hours and why there had been a reduction in other hours - 2.
+- 1. Simon Walters would provide Performance Scrutiny members with figures related to maternity hours and why there had been a reduction - 2.
 The content of the report and comments made by members be noted - 3.
 The report be referred to Executive to ensure relevant portfolio holders placed a local focus on those highlighted areas showing deteriorating performance.